4 Inspiring Charity Examples of Digital Storytelling

 3. Crisis – Everybody In

 They created their Everybody In campaign to tackle these stereotypes by sharing real stories of the whole range of people who are homeless in the UK.
-The storytellers share different experiences; of how they became homeless, how they were reunited with their families, how homelessness changed their lives for both the better and the worse.
+The storytellers share different experiences; how they became homeless, how they were reunited with their families, and how homelessness changed their lives for both the better and the worse.

 The approach to the campaign really helps to create empathy rather than sympathy for those sharing their stories.